 The Evolution of Television: From Broadcast to IPTV

 Since television was invented in 1927, it has remained a favorite form of entertainment.
-Its evolution has been interesting, from the humble beginnings of over-the-air broadcasts to cable transmission and over-the-top streaming.
+Its evolution has been fascinating, from the humble beginnings of over-the-air broadcasts to cable transmission and over-the-top streaming.

 Broadcast television featured the transmission of signals over airwaves, initially via antennas.
 This period was characterized by limited TV channels that aired content to areas within reach of the airwave signals.
-The picture quality was also low, and the visuals were black and white.
+The picture quality was also poor, and the visuals were presented in black and white.

-Advancements in technology saw the picture quality change and the invention of color TV in the 1950s.
+Advancements in technology led to a change in picture quality, culminating in the invention of color TV in the 1950s.
 Viewing television became even more popular.

-In the late 1970s, TV networks invented satellite and cable transmission, which marked the shift from analog to digital TVs.
+In the late 1970s, TV networks introduced satellite and cable transmission, marking the shift from analog to digital television.
 Satellite and cable brought more TV channels with better reach and picture quality.

-So, how did we get to IPTV from satellite and cable television?
+So, how did we transition from satellite and cable television to IPTV?

-When the internet came into existence in the early 1980s, inventors did not take much time to experiment with TV transmissions over the Internet.
-However, the earliest mention of IPTV was in 1995.
+When the Internet came into existence in the early 1980s, inventors did not waste much time experimenting with TV transmissions over the Internet.
+However, the earliest mention of IPTV dates back to 1995.
 Indeed, it was not as elaborate as today and mainly focused on transmitting video data over a locally managed IP network.

 IPTV faced various hurdles back then, including limited bandwidth, low compression capabilities, and government regulations.